| The Implant Imperative:Enrolling the Patient as a Partner

 and pampered.
 I promise them they will not feel discomfort

-Their first few visits are generally superficial
+and I keep my word!
+Treatment Their first few visits are generally superficial

 (light supra gingival scaling and polishing,) and treatment